-I had always wanted to see Ali fight, so I took vacation time and covered what turned out to be his last fight, against Trevor Berbick in the Bahamas, at my own expense.
+I had always wanted to see Ali fight, so I took vacation time and covered what turned out to be his last one, against Trevor Berbick in the Bahamas, at my own expense.
 The fight was a major disappointment, but the experience was not.

 I was on my own time and my own dime, so I didn’t try to crank out a deadline-beating story on the fight itself, which started late and ran long.
 I was merely a spectator.
 I gave up my press table seat to the wife of Tommy Hearns, who was on the undercard, and watched the early fights from her seat near the ring.
-There’s a documentary on this fight out there somewhere, and if you look quickly and carefully you can see me in the audience, although I can’t imagine why you’d want to bother to do that.
+There’s a documentary on this fight out there somewhere and if you look quickly and carefully you can see me in the audience, although I can’t imagine why you’d want to bother to do that.

-I covered the post-fight press conference the following morning -- that’s where the real story was -- and was thoroughly impressed with Ali’s sense of humor and humility.
+I covered the post-fight press conference the following morning — that’s where the real story was — and was thoroughly impressed with Ali’s sense of humor and humility.
 This story won awards of some sort or other, but it was relatively easy to write because of Ali’s performance in that hotel conference room.
-And somehow, being in his presence inspired me at the keyboard back at my hotel room.
+And, somehow, being in his presence inspired me at the keyboard back at my hotel room.

 True confession: for the only time in my sports writing career, I asked for an autograph from someone I was covering.
 Ali was signing for people after the press conference, so I stuck my reporter’s notebook into the mix and he obliged.
-It’s not like I was on the Ali beat, and I figured I’d never seen him again.
+It’s not like I was on the Ali beat and I figured I’d never seen him again.
 I did, though, when he attended a Pacers game during the 1999-2000 season and walked into the locker room afterward.

 Do I regret breaking this cardinal rule for journalists?
 I haven’t decided.
 But the opportunity to attend the press conference was worth every penny out of my pocket.